skoona/HomieMonitor/README.md

 * [Homie-ESP8266 Example of RCWL-0516 Microwave Presence Detector and DHT22 Temperature and Humidity sensors](https://github.com/skoona/sknSensors-Rcwl_Dht22)

 ### WIP: Comments
 The plan is to use JRuby and build an executable, and self-contained, Java Jar that will run on any OS.
 Today it works with either MRI or JRuby.

 Ruby's Standard Library offers YAML::Store as a key/value datasource, based on readable yaml files, this appears to be a good fit as most data is dynamically discovered.

-Also, with a few gemfile tweaks you could use MRI/Ruby vs JRuby; only the Javascript engine needs to be changed.
+To use MRI edit `.ruby-version` and change `jruby-9.2.6.0` or `ruby-2.6.2`, then `$ bundle install`

 <img src="public/images/homepage.png" width="23%" /> <img src="public/images/devices.png" width="23%" /> <img src="public/images/details.png" width="23%" /> <img src="public/images/details-blink.png" width="23%" /> <img src="public/images/manage.png" width="23%" /> <img src="public/images/iphone-broadcasts.png" width="23%" /> <img src="public/images/iphone-discovered.png" width="23%" />